 “Big brands are getting smarter everyday about the need for a steady stream of smart, unique perspectives into thinking,” said Jim Cuene, president of GoKart Labs, a 50-person digital innovation consultancy.
-“Some brands are working with smaller agencies just to get new thinking and new energy into the mix.”
+“Some brands hire smaller agencies just to get new thinking and new energy into the mix.”

-But there are a few other attributes and wants of these brands that agencies should understand if they want to gain the attention of that next big client.
-Here’s why your agency might be an appealing alternative to your competitors:
+But there are a few other attributes and needs of these big brands that agencies should understand if they want to get hired.

 More brands are moving marketing work in-house -- ANA reported a 16% from 2008 to 2013.
 And the Society of Digital Agencies 2015 Report found that there was a 13% increase of marketers who said they were not working with outside agencies.
 This is due in part to marketers wanting to execute quickly on non-traditional advertising tactics, such as content marketing and social media.
 Marketers are looking to capitalize on one-to-one communication, rather than mass broadcasting, and agencies have typically worked on larger campaigns that require longer turnaround times.

 This creates more opportunity for smaller firms to pitch and win more tightly defined, one-off projects, and if done well, to leverage this initial project into more work with the brand.
 But that requires that firms be experts in properly scoping projects and project management.
 You need repeatable, efficient processes that can be used to meet tight deadlines and make this work profitable for your agency.